peterkemenyas/ProtonmailTestTask/README.md

 # ProtonMail Automated Testing for "Folder/Labels Settings"

 This project is for writing automated UI tests against any ProtonMail environment using Selenium with Java.
-The purpose of this project is to complete the technical task provided during interview process.

 # Concepts included
 * Page Object pattern
 * Fluent interface